MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-design-overview.md

 ### Report dataset

 In order to define the underlying data model, you use the report dataset.
 A report dataset determines the data that is extracted or calculated from the [!INCLUDE[d365fine_long_md](includes/d365fin_long_md.md)] database tables that can be used in a report.
 You build the report dataset by adding data items and columns.
 For more information, see [Report Dataset](devenv-report-dataset.md).
+You can also extend a dataset from an existing report, to add more columns for example.
+For more information, see [Report Extension Object](devenv-report-ext-object.md).

 ## Report layouts

 The visual layout determines the content and format of a report when it is viewed and printed.
 You build the layout of a report by arranging data items and columns and specifying the general format, such as text font and size.
 A report that is viewed, printed, or saved from a [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] client must have a report layout.
 There are two types of report layouts: layouts using report definition language (RDL) and Word layouts.
+You can also extend an existing report, to add a new layout.
+For more information, see [Report Extension Object](devenv-report-ext-object.md).

 ### RDL layout